C.J. Abrams Preview, Player Props: Nationals vs. Yankees

-C.J.
-Abrams -- .167 average over his past 10 games -- will be in action for the Washington Nationals versus the New York Yankees, with Carlos Rodon on the hill, on August 22 at 7:05 PM ET.
+The Washington Nationals and C.J.
+Abrams (.314 slugging percentage over his past 10 games, including two homers), take on starting pitcher Luis Severino and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Phillies.
+In his most recent game, he hit a home run while going 1-for-4 against the Yankees.

 C.J.
 Abrams Game Info & Props vs. the Yankees